 The rest of the 100 (in alphabetical order by company): Michael Hensinger, Synchrony Ventures

-Michael Hensinger, senior vice-president and senior managing director at Synchrony Ventures, the corporate venturing unit of the US-based financial services group Synchrony Financial’s, focus on equity investments in early stage companies in the financial technology (fintech), ecommerce and emerging technology sectors, including artificial intelligence (AI), data and analytics, consumer finance, and blockchain technologies has helped him move up from GCV Rising Stars 2018 to the Powerlist.
+Michael Hensinger, senior vice-president and senior managing director at Synchrony Ventures, the corporate venturing unit of the US-based financial services group Synchrony Financial, has a focus on equity investments in early stage companies in the financial technology (fintech), ecommerce and emerging technology sectors, including artificial intelligence (AI), data and analytics, consumer finance, and blockchain technologies.

 But his primary focus has been building a strong partnership internally.
-At the start of the year, Hensinger said: “Building the team and the investment process, making several early stage fintech investments, and seeing the impact those investments can have on innovation have all been very rewarding experiences as we build Synchrony Ventures.
+Hensinger said: “Building the team and the investment process, making several early stage fintech investments, and seeing the impact those investments can have on innovation have all been very rewarding experiences as we build Synchrony Ventures.